PERSIMUNE/INSIGHT_GlobalHIV2HLA_BindingAffinity/markdown/help.md

-### <span id="help-top">Welcome</span>
+## <span id="help-top">Help</span>

-Welcome to the companion app for Zucco et al., 2021, TITLE.
+Welcome to the companion app for: Zucco, A.G. et al. (2022).
+Associations of functional Human Leucocyte Antigen (HLA) class I nodes to HIV viral load in a heterogeneous cohort.

 You are free to explore and download the data (*see data disclaimer below*).
-We only ask that you cite the main paper if you find any of the results or insights useful.
+We only ask that you cite the main paper if you find any of the results or provided data elements useful.
 You may find the full reference in the About section available from the menu toward the top-left of the app.

 You may close this panel at any time by clicking on the <span style="color: green;">green **question**</span> icon <img src="./help/greenquestion.jpg" height="30px" /> in this menu group <img src="./help/menu.jpg" height="30px" /> toward the top left of the map.